pjkw/Portfolio/README.md

 ![](https://github.com/pjkw/Portfolio/blob/main/images/Port%20Landscape.png)

+## Port Town

+To contrast the start of the level, with a heavy storm, rain, and lighting, I wanted to create a cozy tavern, where the player can find refugee from the storm, and also talk to an NPC to set up the first quest.

 # Developing an AI Character

 In this section we will go over the process of developing an AI character.